Green Electronics 2025

 Networking and exchange

-In addition to the technical presentations, Green Electronics 2025 offered numerous opportunities for networking.
-The evening before, participants were able to get to know each other better during a Altbier tour and a relaxed get-together.
+In addition to the specialist presentations, Green Electronics 2025 offered numerous opportunities for networking.
+The evening before, participants were able to get to know each other better during an Altbier tour and a relaxed get-together.
 There was also plenty of time for discussion and networking during the event.

 Conclusion and outlook